-In her opening message, the Authority’s chair, Michele Williams QC, notes that the seamless transition to online service delivery by several agencies and service providers ensured that the objectives of the post sentence scheme could continue to be met.
+In her opening message, the Authority’s chair, Michele Williams KC, notes that the seamless transition to online service delivery by several agencies and service providers ensured that the objectives of the post sentence scheme could continue to be met.

 The report details how the Authority carefully considers whether serious offenders are ready to transition from secure facilities to less restrictive forms of accommodation, and it outlines the challenges associated with serious violent offenders gaining access to appropriate accommodation.

-The report includes two case studies to articulate the effective operation of the post sentence scheme, as well as the implementation of the Authority’s new approach for inquiring into alleged contraventions of Supervision Orders by serious offenders, with Michele Williams QC stating that “the inquiry process is not about punishment, it is about determining risk of harm and then acting quickly to protect the community.”
+The report includes two case studies to articulate the effective operation of the post sentence scheme, as well as the implementation of the Authority’s new approach for inquiring into alleged contraventions of Supervision Orders by serious offenders, with Michele Williams KC stating that “the inquiry process is not about punishment, it is about determining risk of harm and then acting quickly to protect the community.”